prakritisubedii/FishBrain_Suite2p/README.md

 - `cell_roi_idx.npy` — index of each cell within its plane
 - Per-plane trace plots and a population average plot (PNGs)

-> **Known quirk:** 3 out of 7,545 cells in the tuned session 165925 run have extreme dF/F values (up to ~91) because their baseline is nearly zero.
-This affects 0.04% of cells and is not a pipeline problem.
-Clip dF/F at ±5.0 for downstream analysis.

 ---